LoveRedemption/Pet_supply_analysis/README.md

 if values in columns match the expected description.

+state the numbers of product in each category

+state the numbers of products in each animal category

 Identify and state the number of missing values in each column.

 Describe any corrections or transformations made to the data.